MIT-Tab/mittab-deploy/README.md

 This is an application to handle automatic deployments of the [mit-tab](https://github.com/jolynch/mit-tab/) application

-# What this application does (or... will do once I finish it)
+# What this application does

 - Deploys an instance of mit-tab to a Digital Oceal droplet (using Digital Ocean's remote Docker hosts)
 - Creates a DNS record at {tournament}.nu-tab.com that maps to that droplet's IP address using the DNSimple API

+# TODO:
+- Integrate payment system to cover infrastructure costs
+- Send an email with instructions for setting up the tournament
+- Error handling
-- Manages the deletion of droplets of old tournaments once they are completed
+- Manage the deletion of droplets of old tournaments once they are completed
+- Improved user interface to poll for progress on the tournament creation
+- Automate staging deploys with PRs to mit-tab
+- Get SSH set up on created tournaments so I can troubleshoot

 # Installation and Running